Dark Matter as the Torsional Strain of a Discrete Chiral Vacuum

 ), the simulation

-confirms that the per-node strain energy density closely follows the predicted ρ 1/r
+confirms that the per-node strain energy density closely follows the analytically predicted

 2

-(Fig. 1a).
-Integrating this discrete lattice energy yields an enclosed halo mass M
+decay (Fig. 1a).
+Integrating this discrete lattice energy radially yields an enclosed

 halo